What will I learn?

 International Baccalaureate Appropriate IB Certificates considered

-GCSE Maths and English at grade C or above or Level 2 Functional Skills in Maths and English
+GCSEs in maths and English at grade C/4 or above or Level 2 Functional Skills in maths and English.